-To achieve the safety objectives for the NGNP Project, the HTGR relies on inherent and passive safety features.
-Modular HTGRs use the inherent high temperature characteristics of TRISO-coated fuel particles, graphite moderator, and helium coolant, along with passive heat removal capability of a low-power-density core with a relatively large height-to-diameter ratio within an uninsulated steel reactor vessel to assure sufficient core residual heat removal under loss-of-forced cooling or loss-of-coolant-pressure conditions.
+To achieve the safety objectives for the modular HTGR, the design relies on inherent and passive safety features.
+Modular HTGRs use the inherent high temperature characteristics of tristructural isotropic (TRISO)-coated fuel particles, graphite moderator, and helium coolant, along with passive heat removal capability of a low-power-density core with a relatively large height-to-diameter ratio within an uninsulated steel reactor vessel to assure sufficient core residual heat removal under loss-of-forced cooling or loss-of-coolant-pressure conditions.

-The primary radionuclide retention barrier in the HTGR consists of the three ceramic coating layers surrounding the fissionable fuel kernel to form a fuel particle.
+Of the five radionuclide retention barriers in the modular HTGR, described in Section 5 of this paper, the primary radionuclide retention barrier is the set of ceramic coating layers surrounding the fissionable fuel kernel to form a fuel particle.
 As shown in Figure 4, these coating layers include the inner pyrocarbon (IPyC), silicon carbide (SiC), and outer pyrocarbon (OPyC), which together with the buffer layer constitute the TRISO coating.
 The coating system constitutes a miniature pressure vessel that has been engineered to provide containment of the radionuclides and gases generated by fission of the nuclear material in the kernel.
 Thousands of these TRISO-coated particles are bonded in a carbonaceous material into either a cylindrical fuel compact for the prismatic HTGR or a spherical fuel element for the pebble bed HTGR.
 These fuel particles can withstand extremely high temperature without losing their ability to retain radionuclides under all accident conditions.
-Fuel temperatures can remain at 1600 °C for several hundred hours without loss of particle coating integrity [INL 2010a].
-This high temperature radionuclide retention capability is the key element in the design and licensing of HTGRs.
+Fuel temperatures can remain at 1600°C for several hundred hours without loss of particle coating integrity (INL 2010a).
+This high temperature radionuclide retention capability is the key element in the design and licensing of modular HTGRs.

 Figure 4.
-TRISO-Coated Fuel Particle Cross Section.
+TRISO-coated fuel particle cross section.

 Graphite can withstand even higher temperatures than the fuel without structural damage, which complements the fuel's high temperature capability.
 Massive graphite structures in the core provide extremely large heat capacity.
 The high heat capacity and low power density of the core result in very slow and predictable temperature transients.
-In addition, the strength of graphite increases with temperature over the full range of temperatures applicable to the HTGR.
+In addition, the strength of graphite increases with temperature over the full range of temperatures applicable to the modular HTGR.
 The long mean free path of neutrons in graphite provides a neutronically stable core.
 The graphite also holds up certain radionuclides, further reducing potential release from the core.